wing-project/wing-packages/README.md

 openwrt-packages
 ================

-Some personal packages for OpenWrt.
-These packages are tested with a more or less up-to-date version of OpenWrt trunk.
-My other repository named 'openwrt' already includes this feed.
+Some extra packages for OpenWrt.

 Installation